lmjohns3/theanets/docs/guide.rst

 arbitrary, acyclic connections among layers.
 Creating a nonlinear network graph requires using the ``inputs`` keyword argument when creating a layer.

-The ``inputs`` keyword argument for creating a layer should be a dictionary that maps from the name of a network output to the size of that output.
-If ``inputs`` is not specified for a layer, ``theanets`` creates a default dictionary that just uses the output from the previous layer.
+The ``inputs`` keyword argument for creating a layer should be a list of strings that specifies the names of one or more network outputs.
+If ``inputs`` is not specified for a layer, ``theanets`` creates a default input specification that uses the output from the previous layer.

-Perhaps the simplest example of a non-default ``inputs`` dictionary is to create a classifier model that uses outputs from all hidden layers to inform the final output of the layer.
+Perhaps the simplest example of a non-default ``inputs`` specification is to create a classifier model that uses outputs from all hidden layers to inform the final output of the layer.
 Such a "multi-scale" model can be created as follows:

 .. code:: python